link-fgfgui/MCLLM/README.md

   - `1.0` is the default value.

 ### Installation
-1. Download the latest version of the mod from the [releases page](https://github.com/link-fgfgui/MCChatGPT/releases)
+1. Download the latest version of the mod from the [releases page](https://github.com/link-fgfgui/MCLLM/releases).
+   - Download the Architectury dependency [Architectury API](https://modrinth.com/mod/architectury-api).
+   - Download the Kotlin dependency [Kotlin for Forge](https://modrinth.com/mod/kotlin-for-forge) [Fabric Language Kotlin](https://modrinth.com/mod/fabric-language-kotlin).
-   - If you are using the fabric version, please download the latest version of [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api)
+   - If using the Fabric version, download the latest version of [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api).
-2. Place the downloaded mod files in your mods folder
+2. Place the downloaded mod files in your mods folder.
-3. Launch Minecraft
+3. Launch Minecraft.

 ### Reporting Bugs
-我个人没有在Minecraft中使用LLM的需求,fork仅用做deepseek测试,可以去issues提bug但是我不会修,欢迎PR,当有人接手原项目时此仓库将存档

-I personally don't have a need to use LLM in Minecraft.
-The fork is only used for deepseek testing.
-You can go to issues to report bugs, but I won't fix them.
-PRs are welcome.
-This repository will be archived when someone takes over the [original repo](https://github.com/Bawnorton/MCChatGPT).

-### TODO
-0. let "timeout" Duration configurable
-1. let "sendToAdmins" configurable
-2. `<think>` Reason tag visibility configurable (Can be changed in game)

-After completing the remaining TODOs, I will begin working on mod support for Minecraft 1.21.1.

-Contributions via pull requests are welcome.
+If you find any bugs, please report them on the [issue tracker](https://github.com/Benjamin-Norton/MCGPT/issues).
+However, I’m busy and may not address them; PRs are welcome.